 Only digital submittal of all documents is accepted now.
 You may also view the meeting schedule in document form.
+NOTE: THE DEADLINE FOR APPLICATIONS FOR NEXT MONTHS MEETING ARE DUE BY NOON OF THE CURRENT MONTHS MEETING.
 Scheduled dates for review of applications are dependent on the number of applications received.

 Written comments for any project before the board must be submitted by noon (12:00 pm) on the business day before the meeting.

 Deadline for next month’s meeting